-Mother’s Day is this weekend.
-Advertisements and recipes abound with gift suggestions and ideas for a special brunch.
-Being a mom, and feeling it has been my most significant life privilege, it nears ‘sacred’ as holidays go for me.
+Mother’s Day is a week away.
+Being a mom, and feeling it has been my most significant life’s privilege, it nears ‘sacred’ as holidays go for me.
 We change up our routine annually depending on my mood.
 I usually like to keep the day open to be spontaneous which seems novel in our highly scheduled lives.

-I think possibly my favorite Mother’s Day was two years ago.
-We had not made any extra special plans and my son, who was then nine years old, had Googled ‘gluten-free recipes kids can make themselves’ (I of course learned this all after the fact).
-I had been sent upstairs and could not ignore the eventual wafting of deep chocolate to the upper levels of our house.
-He had found a chocolate truffle cookie that he made with some support of my husband.
+A favorite Mother’s Day for me was one year when we had not made any extra special plans.
+My son, who was then nine years old at the time, had Googled ‘gluten-free recipes kids can make themselves’ (I of course learned this all after the fact).
+I had been sent upstairs and could not ignore the eventual wafting of deep chocolate aromas to the upper levels of our house.
+He had found a chocolate truffle cookie recipe that he made with some help from my husband.

-Kids feel great about themselves when they are responsible for a gift to adults, even if there is a bit of adult supervision and support.
-The gift is still from their own inspiration and hand.
-I wanted to share a recipe that I feel is easy for kids (to do alone for older children and with some stovetop help for wee folk), yet is still unique, unexpected and pretty to behold: Rose-Flavored Panna Cotta with Edible Flowers.
-Panna cotta is a rich, luscious custard that takes about 10 minutes to construct and that chills for about 3 hours.
-It is always a welcome dessert I’ve found and when flavored like roses is sure to delight!
+Kids feel great about themselves when they are responsible for a gift to adults, even if there is a bit of adult supervision and support; the gift is still from their own inspiration and hand.
+This recipe for rose-flavored panna cotta is easy for kids (to make solo for older children and with some stove top help for wee folk) and adults alike.
+It is unique, unexpected and pretty to behold.